visciang/mbs/README.md

 `mbs` can run the build in two modes: sandboxed or not.

-In **sandbox** mode the build will run in isolation.
-Every components build will get its files and dependencies, and will run in an isolated context.
-No files will go out of this context, only the build targets will be extracted by `mbs` and cached.
+In **sandbox** mode the build run in isolation.
+Every components build get its files and dependencies, and it run in an isolated context.
+No files can go out of this context, only the build targets are extracted and cached after a successful build.

-In non sandbox mode the build will run in the repository context.
-Every component build will directly run in the components directory.
+In non sandbox mode the build run in the repository context.
+Every component build directly run in the components directory, sharing the host filesystem.
 It means the toolchain wiil see what's there and will write build file there (making the git directory "dirty").

 The non-sandbox mode is the default and is tipically used during development.

-The sandbox mode is what should be used in CI or even during development when we want to check that our build is hermetic and consistent.
+The sandbox mode is what should be used in CI or even during development to check that our build is hermetic and consistent.

 ## Getting Started